On Solid Ground: The Future of Roof Inspections

 Then there’s the added bonus: an automated, faster, less expensive, and safer claim adjustment process.
 For example, an adjuster handling 2 – 3 inspections per day can easily triple that to 6 – 9 per day.
 The drone technology, combined with the cloud technology access to data, makes it easier to handle more inspections.

 In a highly competitive market in which price and value are being driven by the consumer, insurers are turning to innovative ways to drive down costs.
-Drone technology and its accompanying cloud technology as a solution is helping make claims adjudication a more efficient, productive part of your operations.
+Kespry drones and their accompanying cloud technology are helping make roof insurance inspections and claims adjudication a more efficient, productive part of your operations.
 By removing the risks to your adjusting team that are associated with roof inspections, you can reduce noticeably your own claim losses, particularly workers’ comp-related claims.
 Plus, faster claims resolution makes for happier customers, which can improve customer retention.
 More efficient claim handling, lower risk, and increased productivity benefit both the customers and the industry.